SynchronDEV/highschool/README.md

 # highschool
-Some of the more complex projects I did during my short time at KTH.
+Two projects I did during my time at KTH

 * Inventory stock emulator, allowing for addition and modification of items including their quantity and product number.